bytecodealliance/regalloc2/doc/DESIGN.md

 moves so that this does not clobber values incorrectly.

 We first check if such overlap occurs.
-If it does not (this is actually the most common case), the list of parallel moves can be emitted as sequential moves directly.
+If it does not (this is actually the most common case), the sequence of parallel moves can be emitted as sequential moves directly.
 Done!

 Otherwise, we have to order the moves carefully.
 Furthermore, if there